top of page

 Mint tea

-After our drinks we were brought to an open area so we could be counted.
-On the way there an old man started talking to Bram, while showing a small bag of white powder he held together with his cane.
-So there was drugs in the Kasbah after all.
-We needed to get back on the bus which drove us 200 meters back to the port.
-While we were in the bus the guide noticed he had lost four people.
-Fortunately we found them again soon.
+After our drinks we were brought to an open area to be counted.
+On the way there, an old man started talking to Bram while showing a small bag of white powder he held together with his cane.
+So there were drugs in the Kasbah after all.
+We needed to get back on the bus, which drove us 200 meters back to the port.
+While we were on the bus the guide noticed he had lost four people.
+Fortunately, we found them again soon.
 We needed to wait a bit more before we were allowed on the boat.
-That was a good moment to decide which of the four we liked the most, Bram and I both agreed which one that was.
+That was a good moment to decide which of the four we liked the most, Bram and I both agreed on which one that was.

 tarifa tanger ferry